PHSI-supplements/labs/HardwareKit/CowPi/README.md

 DE10-Lite](http://de10-lite.terasic.com/), but we decided that the cost was too great for the features that our CS and SE students would use.

-The problem we ran into with the various Arudino shields or Raspberry Pi hats is that they either were unavailable in the quantity we needed, or would require our students to solder them together -- and we have no expectations that our CS and SE students are able to solder.
+The problem we ran into with the various Arduino shields or Raspberry Pi hats is that they either were unavailable in the quantity we needed, or would require our students to solder them together -- and we have no expectations that our CS and SE students are able to solder.
 We were pretty sure that they could put together a circuit on a solderless breadboard, though.

-We are, however, planning to have PCBs manufacutred and assembled, assuming we can keep the cost down.
+We are, however, planning to have PCBs manufactured and assembled, assuming we can keep the cost down.

-## The Cow Pi uses nearly all of the pins on the Arudino Nano; that'll make it hard to do any other projects with it.
+## The Cow Pi uses nearly all of the pins on the Arduino Nano; that'll make it hard to do any other projects with it.

 Yes, that's true.
 The Cow Pi is designed to support specific learning objectives.
 If you want to do a different project, then disassemble the kit and